emmaalmstrom/my-first-game/README.md

 ## The Maze
 ### Instructions
-Take the ball through the maze with the arrow-keys without touching the wall
+Take the ball through the maze with the arrow-keys as fast as possible.
+If your walltouchcountdown goes to 0, you lose.